 Health care costs listed at the top of the page are from the U.S. Centers for Disease Control and Prevention (CDC).
-Perpack smoking-caused health care and productivity costs and annual smoking-caused state Medicaid program spending estimates are in 2004 dollars, the most recent available, from the CDC¢ 2006 State Data Highlights.
-Annual health care expenditures in Rhode Island directly caused by tobacco use are in 2009 dollars and are from the CDC¢ 2014 Best Practices from Comprehensive Tobacco Control Programs.
+Annual health care expenditures in Rhode Island directly caused by tobacco use are in 2009 dollars and are from the CDCs 2014 Best Practices from Comprehensive Tobacco Control Programs.